 This course is designed to give an overview of specific methods, materials, and curriculum for teaching specific content area and interdisciplinary connections in keeping with New York State Learning Standards as well as related national standards as specified by ACTFL, NCTE, NCSS, NCTM, NSTA.
 Students will focus on curriculum and unit development through lesson development using a variety of teaching approaches and the creation of a basic unit plan.
 This will include individualized and student-centered approaches to instruction and adaptation for students with disabilities.
 Consideration will be given to the integration of technology for teaching.
 This course is designed to develop content pedagogy capacity.
 Fieldwork is required.
-Prerequisite: ED 5246
+Prerequisite: ED 5246 for the difficulties.

-ED 5620 - Applied Research Practicum in Literacy Remediation - Childhood

-This course is the reflective practicum that is the culmination of the degree program for teachers of literacy from birth to grade 6.
-The emphasis is on connecting researchsupported instructional solutions to pupils' difficulties in literacy built on a foundation of understanding the bases for the difficulties.
 The practicum involves tutoring diverse pupils with literacy problems, including native English speakers with disabilities and pupils who are English language learners.
-The course will promote self-reflection through observing one's own and colleagues' tutoring practices for the purpose of analyzing and problemsolving case studies of students experiencing difficulty acquiring literacy.
+The course will promote self-reflection through observing one's own and colleagues' tutoring practices for the purpose of analyzing and problem-solving case studies of students experiencing difficulty acquiring literacy.
 Students will learn about communicating assessment results to parents, caregivers, and school personnel.

-Prerequisite: ED 5480.
+ED 5620 - Applied Research Practicum in Literacy Remediation - Childhood 4 Credits

+This course is the reflective practicum that is the culmination of the degree program for teachers of literacy from birth to grade 6.
+The emphasis is on connecting research-supported instructional solutions to pupils' difficulties in literacy built on a foundation of understanding the bases